warrenalphonso/warr.in/content/blog/napoleon-and-caesar.md

 ![Two books by Napoleon]({static}/images/napoleon-two.jpg)

+(Ah whoops, these are by Napoleon III not Napoleon I. Wikipedia says Napoleon I did actually write a book on Caesar while in exile.)

 I had previously read that Napoleon held Caesar in high regard, and that when someone compared him to Caesar he broke down and felt his life had come full circle.